How to Free Up Disk Space on Mac: 10 Essential Tips

 Luckily, the process of deleting DMG files is quite simple.
 You can either delete them via Finder manually or download BuhoCleaner to save yourself a whole lot of time and effort.

 Your hard drive most likely has some temporary files you don't need.
 Removing them may not speed up your Mac, but it will free up some valuable disk space for you.

 6. Remove Duplicate Files

-Deleting duplicate files is also an excellent way to free up valuable space for you.
+Deleting duplicate files is also an excellent way to reclaim space.
 Have you ever noticed how many duplicate files are on your Mac?
-There are far more of them than you think.
-Many operations can create duplicate files, such as downloading the same file multiple times or accidentally copying some files.
+There are far more of them than you may think.
+Many operations can create duplicate files, such as downloading the same file multiple times and accidentally copying some files.

-7. Compress Files
+9. Compress Files

-8. Empty Trash
+10. Empty Your Trash

 So you drag those unwanted files into the Trash bin, but then you forget to clear out the trash?
 Overflowing trash bins can eat up lots of space.
 Go ahead and empty it!
 You will be surprised by how much space you'll get back.

 Related Article: Mac Trash Won't Empty?
 Here's the Fix

 We hope that our guidance has assisted you in freeing up enough storage space to make your Mac run smoother, faster, and ready to download all the movies you've been eager to watch.
 As you've discovered, utilizing BuhoCleaner is the top method for reclaiming storage on your Mac.
 Not only will it save you time, but it will also make your Mac experience even better.
 Give it a try, and we're confident you'll be happy with the results!